Anthony Gignac: Criminal career

 As early as age 12, Gignac began to pass himself off as a member of royalty, convincing a salesman at a Mercedes dealership to allow him to test-drive a car by claiming to be the son of a Saudi prince.
-Starting in 1988, Gignac has been arrested 11 times for schemes in which he impersonated a member of Saudi or Middle Eastern royalty, initially using the alias "Prince Adnan Khashoggi" (after the eponymous Saudi arms dealer), and later the "Prince Al Saud" persona.
+Starting in 1988, Gignac had been arrested 11 times for schemes in which he impersonated a member of Saudi or Middle Eastern royalty, initially using the alias "Prince Adnan Khashoggi" (after the eponymous Saudi arms dealer), and later the "Prince Al Saud" persona.
 In 1991, the LA Times dubbed him the "Prince of Fraud" after a scheme in which he fraudulently racked up hotel and limousine bills, promising that they would be covered by members of the Saudi royal family, which resulted in a two-year jail sentence.

 Gignac continued to engage in similar frauds throughout the 90s and early 2000s, using his false identity as a prince to run up bills of tens of thousands of US dollars, and coerce expensive "gifts" with the promise of striking beneficial deals with victims in the future.
-In one instance, he was able to convince American Express to issue him with a platinum card with a $200 million dollar credit under the name of the real Prince Al Saud, claiming that his previous card had been lost and that failing to supply him with a new one would anger his supposed father, the King.
+In one instance, he was able to convince American Express to issue him a platinum card with a $200 million credit limit under the name of the real Prince Al Saud, claiming that his previous card had been lost and that failing to supply him with a new one would anger his supposed father, the King.
 In 2003, Gignac was arrested after attempting to charge $29,000 of department store fees to the account of the real Prince Al Saud, which resulted in a 77-month conviction in 2006.
-Gignac claimed during his interrogation that he had been offered a real line of credit from the Saudi royal family as hush money after having an illicit affair with an actual Saudi prince.
+Gignac claimed during his interrogation that he had been offered a real line of credit from the Saudi royal family as hush money after having an illicit homosexual affair with an actual Saudi prince.